dmaier-couchbase/cean/README.md

 The CEAN stack is based on the following components:

-* Couchbase Server: A highly scalable distributed KV-Store and Document Database System
+* Couchbase Server / Couchbase Node.js module: A highly scalable distributed KV-Store and Document Database System
 * Express: A web application framework for Node.js
 * AngularJS: A client side JavaScript MVC web application framework
 * Node.js: A JavaScript oriented web service/application platform which is designed to build scalable network application